bzick/tokenizer/readme.md

 stream := parser.ParseString(`one!`)
 ```
 ```
-{
+stream: [
     {
         Key: tokenizer.TokenKeyword
         Value: "one"
     }
-}
+]
 ```

-Please note that if the `tokenizer.StopOnUndefinedToken` setting is enabled, then the string may not be fully parsed.
+Please note that if the `StopOnUndefinedToken()` setting is enabled, then the string may not be fully parsed.
 To find out that the string was not fully parsed, check the length of the parsed string `stream.GetParsedLength()`
 and the length of the original string.